IMFinallyHere/Movie_Series_download_CLI/README.md

 <h2>Note</h2>
 There are 2 website as of today one for Kdramas/Cdramas and all and one for hollywood and bollywood movies...<br>
-For dramacool.py u have to fill the captcha if there is one...as for movieflix.py u dont have to do anything.
+For dramacool.py u have to fill the captcha if there is one...as for movieflix.py u dont have to do anything.<br>
+For best experience run code using termial or cmd.<br>
+If you are using mac replace this 'os.system('cls')' with 'os.system('clear')'.